On the importance of lensing for galaxy clustering in photometric and spectroscopic surveys: The correlations function -- spectroscopic surveys

 The covariance matrix contains both shot noise and cosmic variance.
 In the calculation of the cosmic variance we include only the standard terms, since those are the dominant ones.
+We have tested that including the lensing term in the covariance changes the $1\sigma$ error bars on the parameters by less than 1\% for an angular power spectrum analysis.
+Therefore, neglecting lensing in the covariance is a good approximation to the full result.
 Moreover, we use the flat-sky approximation to calculate the covariance matrix, since even for large separations most of the covariance comes from pixels that are close to each other.
 The covariance matrix accounts for both correlations between different separations, $d_i\neq d_j$, and for correlations between different multipoles, $\ell\neq m$.
 We consider different redshift bin configurations in order to test the sensitivity of our analyses to the binning.
 For SKA2, we use an 8 bin and an 11 bin configuration, and for DESI a 5 bin and an 8 bin configuration (see Appendix~\ref{a:SKAII} and~\ref{a:DESI} for more detail on these configurations).
 In the calculation of the cumulative SNR over all redshift bins, we do not include the correlations between different bins, since they are very small due to the relatively large size of the bins ($\Delta z \geq 0.08$).

 The results of the SNR analysis for SKA2 are shown in Fig.~\ref{fig:ska2_snr}.
 The cumulative SNR for lensing (left panel) is larger than 10 so that the lensing is clearly detectable in SKA2.
 Note that around $z=0.4$ the magnification bias parameter $s(z=0.4)\simeq 0.4$, and therefore the lensing contribution almost exactly vanishes.
 At higher redshifts, $s$ becomes much larger (see Fig.~\ref{fig:ska2_biases} in Appendix~\ref{a:SKAII}), and at the same time the integral along the photons' trajectory significantly increases, such that the lensing contribution becomes more and more important.
 At $z=1$, the SNR becomes larger than one, however the bulk of the contribution to the SNR comes from higher redshifts.